shikhar818/PDFANSWERS/README.md

 With continual refinement and computational support, PDFANSWERS could redefine the standards of digital document analysis, fostering a more efficient and responsive approach to information management.

 ## Improvements
-<li>Add "Error Handling" or "Fallback Mechanism": If you plan on adding robustness, consider a section that briefly outlines what happens if one of the services fails (e.g., if FAISS retrieval or LLM API calls encounter errors).</li>
+<li>Add "Error Handling" or "Fallback Mechanism":(e.g., if FAISS retrieval or LLM API calls encounter errors).</li>
 <li>Consider Processing Details: If there are any preprocessing steps (like OCR for scanned PDFs), they could be briefly represented to show that all types of PDFs are handled.</li>

 ## Getting Started